DIPlib/diplib/src/documentation/workplan.md

     All measurement features have been ported, including the previously only defined in *DIPimage*.

--   The Fourier transform ( based on the code out of OpenCV, much faster than the code in the old *DIPlib*).
+-   The Fourier transform (based on the code out of OpenCV, much faster than the code in the old *DIPlib*).

 -   An increasing number of filters and operators based on the various frameworks.

+-   Color support.
+More color spaces could be added in time.

 -   *MATLAB* interface.

--   *DIPimage* toolbox: The `dip_image` object is defined and has a few functions, including all binary and unary operators in one MEX-file, and the `measure` function in another MEX-file.
+-   *DIPimage* toolbox: The `dip_image` object is defined and has most methods defined.
+    The `dipshow` function works, but needs further testing and refinement.
+    More to be added as the corresponding *DIPlib* functions are implemented.

 ## What still needs to be done:

 -   Test framework.
-We need to add many more tests for existing features.
+We need to add more tests for the stuff that's already implemented.

 -   Image I/O. Has high priority because it will make testing other functions easier.
     Porting current code in dipIO to read TIFF and ICS files.
 Interfacing to BioFormats.

--   Color support. **Design work done**.
-Port existing *MATLAB* code within current framework, and use `dip::Framework::Scan` to apply conversions to all pixels in an image.

 -   Parallelization of frameworks. **Requires special expertise**.
 Decision:
     OpenMP or Intel TBB?
 The `dip::Framework::Scan` and `dip::Framework::Separable`